shantanu5092/Implement-and-Analyze-different-types-of-64-bit-adders/README.md

   6. reset

 * Detailed description: Please go through the attached document "Adders.pdf" for the complete design specification of different types of 64-bit adders.

+* Attached file "Project_report.docx" is the final project report.